andrebtoe/FluentSqlBuilder.Core/README.md

 FROM [checkout].[order_alias] AS order_alias
 ~~~~

-## Select with Projection, WHERE, INNER JOIN ORDER BY and Lmit
+## Select with Projection, WHERE, INNER JOIN ORDER BY and Limit
 ```csharp
 var sqlBuilder = new FluentSqlBuilder<OrderDataModel>(SqlAdapterType.SqlServer2019, SqlBuilderFormatting.Indented, "order_alias");
 ```